dennissxz/data-science-handbook/20-algorithms-concepts/51-polynomial-reduction.md

 Therefore, once we find an independent set, we can find a vertex cover as its complement, and vice versa.
 Hence, they are polynomial reduction of each other.

-For instance, if we want to answer the decision problem: "Given a graph $G=(V,E)$ and an integer $k$, is there an independent set of size $k$?", suppose we have a black-box for vertex cover, we just ask it "Is there a vertex cover of size $n-k$?".
+For instance, if we want to answer the decision problem: *"Given a graph $G=(V,E)$ and an integer $k$, is there an independent set of size $k$?"*, suppose we have a black-box for vertex cover, we just ask it *"Is there a vertex cover of size $n-k$?"*.
 The answer from the black-box is the answer to the original decision problem.

 ### 3SAT $\le_p$ Independent Set